FarronF/limerick-council-meetings/meetings/2016/09/19-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 18th July 2016.md

 Executive’s Report.

-Members welcomed the proposed development, as circulated.--- 3
+Members welcomed the proposed development, as circulated.
+---
+3

 **4(a)**